codefinity/Domain-Driven-Design-Accelerated-Learning/README.md

-# Accelerated Implementation Domain Driven Design
+# Accelerated Implementation of Domain Driven Design

 > "DDD is not about structuring data in a normalized fashion.
 > It is about modelling the Ubiquitous Language in a consistent Bounded Context"